maxtue/DidymoonImpact/README.md

 https://www.esa.int/Safety_Security/Hera

 ## Motivation
+Can an asteroid coming for our earth be redirected by a satelite impact?
+To find out, NASA is sending a small satellite to the Didymos System with arrival in 2022.
+The satellite will crash into the smaller Didymos B, informally called Didymoon.
+ESA will later look at the results with its own HERA mission. \
-Since many material properties of the Didymoon asteroid are unknown and the exact impact conditions might vary, this project simulates the outcome of the DART impact for different parameters.
+Numerical simulations before the mission can support its execution.
+Many material properties of the Didymoon asteroid are unknown and the exact impact conditions might vary.
+This project therefore simulates the outcome of the DART impact for different parameters.

 ![alt text](https://www.esa.int/var/esa/storage/images/esa_multimedia/images/2018/06/dart_impact/17534515-2-eng-GB/DART_impact_pillars.jpg)